craigtaub/ethereum-dapp-example/README.md

 ### Via CLI

-- even if stop Node cli process will run in BG in memory
+- even if stop Node cli process, testrpc server will run in BG in memory

         node
         Web3 = require('web3')